rwaltersii/rwaltersii.pacmen.github.io/README.md

 ## Installation / How to run:

-No installation required.
-Copy / Paste (drag / drop) index.html in the url of a browser.
+Click on the "Green Code" button in the respository.
+Click Download Zip file and save it to your local machine.
+Unzip the file and Drag and Drop the index.html file to the URL of a web browser.

 ## Usage: